Stand up paddle boards are surprisingly versatile.

 Pick up your rod, fetch your bait box, and go in search of the best fishing spots.

-Your paddle board is the perfect mobile fishing platform.
+Your stand up paddle board is the perfect mobile fishing platform.

 You can take it where you want, relax as you wait for the fish to bite, and then head back to shore when you’re done.